jxson/beardo/README.md

       console.log(output) // '<p>hello jxson</p>
     })

-## EXPERIMENTAL: b.bundle(callback)
+## b.bundle(callback)

-Creates a pre-compiled bundle of all the templates that can be loaded into a script tag and used client-side.
+> Stability: 1 - Experimental

-* callback: A function that is called when the bundle is read and pre-compiled.
+* `callback`: A function that is called when the bundle is ready.
-  * error: Error|null
+    * Type: Function
-  * output: A string of the pre-compiled templates which should be saved and then included in a client-side script tag.
+    * Arguments: (err, data) , where data is a string of JavaScript that is the pre-compiled templates and a function for rendering them.

+Asynchronously reads and pre-compiles all templates into a bundle of JS that can be loaded into a script tag and used client-side.

+    beardo(directory)
+    .bundle(function(err, data){
+      if (err) throw err

+      // Once the bundle is created you can drop it into a file (or respond
+      // to an http request with it's content) var fs = require('fs')

+      fs.writeFile('templates.js', data, function (err) {
+        if (err) throw err
+        console.log('template bundle saved!')
+      })
+    })

-### window.template(templateName, [data])
+### window.template(name, [data])

-Once your bundle is ready and has been added to your client it will add a template function to the `window` that works similarly to the `res` decorator.

-* templateName: A string that is the name, relative to the `options.directory` of the mustache template.
+* `name`: The name of the template relative to the `options.directory`.
+    * Type: `String`
-* data: the optional data object to pass to the templates.
-Layouts are excluded from the bundle, if you think this should be changed let me know.
+* `data`: An optional data object to pass to the templates.
+Layouts are excluded from the bundle, if you think this should be changed please creat an issue with details on your use case.
+    * Type: `Object`
+    * Default: `{}`

+Once the template bundle is loaded into the client you can use `window.template(...)` to render templates in your client-side JS.

+    var rendered = window.template('hiya', { name: 'jxson' })

+    console.log(rendered)

-NOTE: I am still churning on this one, if you have comments or feedback please let me know.
-The bundle is something I hacked in a while ago and found it incredibly useful but I am sure it can be refined, I know the client-side implementation needs some work and could be made in a way that is compatible with other development flows.
-If you have any feedback regarding this don't hesitate to create an issue or get in touch.
+NOTE: The bundle is something I hacked in a while ago and found it incredibly useful.
+I am still churning on the bundle and the client-side API it expsoses, if you have comments or feedback please let me know.

 # DEVELOPMENT